citizenfx/natives/NETWORK/GetNetworkTimeAccurate.md

 ```

 ```
-returns the same value as NETWORK::GET_NETWORK_TIME in freemode.
+returns the same value as NETWORK::GET_NETWORK_TIME in freemode, but as opposed to GetNetworkTime it always gets the most recent time, instead of once per tick.
+Could be used for benchmarking since it can return times in ticks.
 ```

 ## Return value